Reading Time: 10 minutes

 What is a workplace visitor policy?

-A workplace visitor policy is a set of rules and guidelines that explain how visitors should be treated when they come to your workplace.
-It helps ensure that everyone—employees, visitors, and your company—is safe and secure.
+A workplace visitor policy is a set of guidelines that explains how visitors should be managed when they come to your office, building, or workplace.
+Its purpose is to keep employees, visitors, and company property safe while creating a smooth and professional visitor experience.

-- Check-in requirements, such as signing in, providing ID, or wearing a visitor badge.
+• Check-in requirements, such as signing in, showing ID, or wearing a visitor badge

-- Safety and security protocols including health screenings, emergency procedures, or signing legal documents like NDAs.
+• Safety and security procedures, such as emergency protocols, health screenings, or signing documents like NDAs

 Workplace visitor policy template